feast-dev/feast/docs/install.md

 * Kubernetes cluster
-  * The user should have a GKE cluster provisioned, with `kubectl` set up to access this cluster
+  * The user should have a GKE cluster provisioned, with `kubectl` set up to access this cluster.
+Note the minimum cluster requirements below.
   * This cluster should have the right scopes to start jobs on Dataflow and to modify BigQuery datasets and tables.
 The simplest way to set this up is by setting the scope to `cloud-platform` when